frbor/icalstatus/README.md

 Meeting time will be show in "human format" if it less than this many seconds until the meeting.
-E.g. if the time is 11:30 and you have specified `--humaize-after 3600` the output will be
+E.g. if the time is 11:30 and you have specified `--humanize-after-sec 3600` the output will be

 ```
 <Meeting> in 30 minutes